LisaMolloy5/Animal-Matching-Game/TESTING.md

 ![matches bug](readme/bugs/matchesbug.png)

 * This was due to having reassigned the matches variable to 0.
-* I created serperate variables for the matches span and the number withing the matches.
+* I created serperate variables for the matches span and the number within the matches.

 ![matches fix](readme/bugs/matchesfix.png)